la2050/archive/_organizations/kids-progress-inc.md

-   â€¢ Childrenâ€™s Institute, Inc. -$300,000 over three years for Project Fatherhood, a menâ€™s support group on parenting ($100,000 for 2013)
+   * Children’s Institute, Inc. -$300,000 over three years for Project Fatherhood, a men’s support group on parenting ($100,000 for 2013)

-   â€¢ The Anti-Recitivism Coalition (ARC) provided a $30,000 sponsorship of the Canyon Creek Camp for youth and their parents (March 2013)
+   * The Anti-Recitivism Coalition (ARC) provided a $30,000 sponsorship of the Canyon Creek Camp for youth and their parents (March 2013)

-   â€¢ LA Menâ€™s Center will sponsor 15 fathers and youth for a Fathers & Sons mentoring Retreat in April 2013
+   * LA Men’s Center will sponsor 15 fathers and youth for a Fathers & Sons mentoring Retreat in April 2013

-   â€¢ Inner City Arts provided a $25,000 grant to fund a Performing Arts program at Jordan Downs public housing community (Spring 2013)
+   * Inner City Arts provided a $25,000 grant to fund a Performing Arts program at Jordan Downs public housing community (Spring 2013)

-   â€¢ Forgiving for Living, Inc. provided a $10,000 grant for a Self-Esteem building program at Jordan Downs (Spring 2013)
+   * Forgiving for Living, Inc. provided a $10,000 grant for a Self-Esteem building program at Jordan Downs (Spring 2013)

-   â€¢ $500.00- Jill and Steve Edwards (General KPI Donation)
+   * $500.00- Jill and Steve Edwards (General KPI Donation)

    Total: $172,400 (2013) plus $500,000 in leveraged funding for the SHIELDS For families, Inc. Contract

-   â€¢ A comprehensive education initiative was launched in 2012 to provide resources/programs for youth residing in public housing communities.
+   * A comprehensive education initiative was launched in 2012 to provide resources/programs for youth residing in public housing communities.
 areas_impacted: ''
 project_ids: ''
 title: Kids Progress Inc.